There have been calls for the use of heavy fuel oil (HFO) to be banned by ships sailing in the Arctic.

-According to the latest report from the International Council On Clean Transportation (ICCT), CO2 intensity of international shipping dropped by nearly a third between 2008 and 2018, Climate Change News revealed.
+Transportation, which found CO2 intensity of international shipping dropped by almost a third between 2008 and 2018.